TraceyJose/alx-system_engineering-devops/0x00-shell_basics/README.md

-Further working on Shell basics
+How to print current working directory